 Know Your Load Size

 To help you gauge exactly how much laundry equals one load, the first time you do laundry fill a washer with dry clothes.
 Don't stuff the washer full, just gently add the dirty clothes in layers.
 An overstuffed washer will leave you with clothes that aren't clean.

 Now, empty the dry clothes back into an empty basket.
 That will help you see what amount of clothing equals one load in the washers you have available.
 The next time you do laundry, you can look at your pile of dirty clothes and know how many loads you'll need to do.Continue to 5 of 7 below.

 05 of 07

 As you load the clothes into the dryer, fluff each piece of clothing by giving it a quick shake.
-They will dry more quickly and with fewer wrinkles.
+The fabric will dry more quickly and with fewer wrinkles.
 Be sure you get everything in the dryer before you start it up.
 Opening and closing the door loses heat and time.

 06 of 07

 Final folding can be done in the laundry room or back in your dorm room.
 If you have to go outside, keep a couple of heavy trash bags in your hamper to cover your clothes in case of rain.

 07 of 07

 If you plan to leave anything in the laundry room while your clothes are washing and drying, put your name on it.
 This means clothes, laundry bags, and detergent bottles.
 It also helps to add a cell phone number just in case something goes wrong and someone needs to reach you.